enmanuel-garcia/SmarterManagement/README.md

 # SmarterManagement
-Earned value management and probability and impact matrix.
+This application provides a simple proof of concept about earned value management and probability and impact matrix.
+It is developed with ASP.Net MVC, JQuery and Bootstrap.